barkhad-isse/soc-portfolio/week2_kali_agent/kali-setup-history.md

-# Kali agent and audit setup history
+# Week 2 - Kali agent and audit setup history

 ## Install and register Wazuh agent on Kali